LCC Worker Benefit Plans

 I’m Retiring!! – Now What?

-Once you’ve made the decision to retire, complete the Application for Retirement Benefits form at least 3 months prior to your planned retirement date and forward it to the Worker Benefit Plan Office.
+Once you’ve made the decision to retire, complete the Application for Retirement Benefits form at least 3 months prior to your planned retirement date and forward it to Ellement.
 After you submit your application, you will receive a statement outlining your benefits and options.

 Disclaimer | Privacy Policy